CodeDragon03/GSTIN-Prediction-Model/README.md

 ## Data

-It is abstracted as it is the real GST data given by GST Concile for GSTIN Hackathon.
+It is abstracted as it is the real GST data given by `GST Council` for `GSTIN Hackathon`.
 The data used in this project includes:

 - `X_Train_Data_Input.csv`: Training data features
 - `X_Test_Data_Input.csv`: Test data features